bshabashFD/bshabashFD.github.io_old2/_posts/2019-12-29-basic-probabilistic-programming.md

 assert pyro.__version__.startswith('1.1.0')
 ```

 First we need to define our observations for Pyro.
-In our case, our observations are the cases where we see correct and incorrect classification.
-Let's consider both the small test set (100 observations) and the large test set (14,000) observations.
+In our case, our observations are the
+cases where we see correct and incorrect classification.
+Let's consider both the small test
+set (100 observations) and the large test set (14,000 observations).

 ```python